 The two drawer table is going to get a new coat of paint and be a side table for her couch.
 The thing with all the pots on it will be an art supply organizer for her desk.
 The smaller glass bowls will hold bracelets, nail polish, and other teenage girl items.

 Not everything in this picture is for her though.
 The cart I want to give a makeover.
 I have visions of a beverage cart for backyard parties.
 I want to measure the top bin and find a cooler that fits.
 The two bottom drawers will hold cups and other drink accessories.

 The black blob?
 Well, that is a Big Joe chair–for the dog.
 She refuses to use dog beds, and after buying several I discovered she loves the kids’ bean bag chairs, and the kids gladly let her have them.
-However, those bean bags are now looking ratty, so I was happy to see this like new black one at Friday’s sale.
+However, those bean bags are now looking ratty, so I was happy to see this like new black one at Friday’s community yard sale.

 So How Does It Feel To Be Home?

 I have been asked the above question a lot this week along with the statement, “It must be good to be home.”